heshandevaka/PAwBRoFL/README.md

 ```bash
 ./train.sh
 ```
-to run both the methods using the same shared parameter setting.
+to run both methods using the same shared parameter setting.

 ## Acknowledgement

-We would like to thank the authors of [secure-robust-federated-learning](https://github.com/wanglun1996/secure-robust-federated-learning), upon which this repo is built on.
+We would like to thank the authors of [secure-robust-federated-learning](https://github.com/wanglun1996/secure-robust-federated-learning), upon which this repo is built.